Driving Rules in Dubai 2026: Before Renting or Driving a Car

 8- Dubai Roundabouts Rules

 When driving in a roundabout in Dubai, always give way to cars already inside.
-Slow down, check for traffic, and enter only when it’s safe.
+Please slow down, check for traffic, and enter only when it’s safe.
 Choose your lane before entering: use the right lane for the first exit and signal right early, and use the left lane for later exits, signaling right just before you leave.

-9- Pedestrian Safety and Jaywalking in Dubai (2025 Update)
+9- Pedestrian Safety and Jaywalking in Dubai (2026 Update)

 Pedestrians must use crosswalks and follow traffic signals, and cannot cross roads over 80 km/h without a designated crossing.
 Violations can lead to up to AED 10,000 fine and jail.
 Drivers must yield at crossings or face an AED 500 fine.